What is a box? Five~sided container, with or without a top. Perfect to use in decorating. Let me show you 3 ways to style a box for Christmas decor.

 Another Santa is the center of this box vignette.

 I divided my birch logs into 2 parts and used galvanized pails to hold them.
-Then it was easy to “stuff” and piece of greenery in the crate.
+Then it was easy to “stuff” a piece of greenery in the crate.

 The red candle in my large candle holder finishes off this final way to style a box for Christmas decor.